ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

   gulp.watch('./images/*', ['images', reload]);
 });
 ```

+TODO: Explain the above code in more details, php files, ...

 We can now run `gulp` and it will open a new tab in the browser to the localhost, and this localhost could be used in any device connected to the same network, so in every change browserSync will reload all the browsers.